LyuCheng95/MovieChallenge/README.md

 ### Frontend

 1. Navigate to the frontend directory: `cd frontend`
+2. Change environment constant to dev if you want to test/dev locally: modify /frontend/src/config.ts: `export const dev: Env = dev;`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the server: `npm run dev`
+4. Start the server: `npm run dev`

 The frontend application will be available at `http://localhost:5173`.